-A crop of new internet retailers has burst on to the scene.
-Most are based in China, producing low cost imitations of garments from catwalks and fast-fashion stores alike.
+A crop of new(ish) internet retailers has burst on to the scene.
+Most are based in China, producing low-cost imitations of garments from catwalks and fast-fashion stores alike.
 No one from Hermès to H&M is safe.
-Romwe is just one of these brands.
-With its extensive blogger network, Romwe managed to raise its profile within a short amount of time and without facing any detrimental litigation.
+Romwe, in particular, is a prime example.
+With its extensive blogger network, Romwe has managed to raise its profile exposure within a short amount of time and, more importantly, without having to face any detrimental litigation as a result.

 Romwe’s website tagline – “From Runway to Realway” – is hardly an exaggeration.
-A brief scan of the website reveals no shortage of potential trademark and trade dress infringements (the lookalike Hermès, Louis Vuitton, Christian Dior, Fendi, and Chanel bags being among some of the most problematic); copyright infringements; and UK design right infringements (similar to a design patent for those based in the U.S, but they do not necessary require registration), all at dirt-cheap prices.
+A brief scan of the website reveals no shortage of potential trademark and trade dress infringements (the lookalike Hermès, Louis Vuitton, Christian Dior, Fendi, and Chanel bags being among some of the most problematic); copyright infringements; and UK design right infringements (similar to a design patent for those based in the U.S, but they do not necessarily require registration), all at dirt-cheap prices.

 How else do Chinese sites like Romwe continue to get away with such blatant infringement?
 Well, consider their home turf.
 Enforcing intellectual property rights in China is notoriously difficult and expensive, and native website operators know this.
 In theory, enforcement should be easier and less costly.
 China is a signatory to the Paris Convention, under which a person from a signatory state can apply for a trademark in another signatory state (in this case, China) and will be given the same enforcement rights as if they were a national of that country.

 As such, brands are more likely to utilize other means at their disposal before resorting to litigation.
-One option available to rights holders is contacting the internet service provider (“ISP”) of the infringing website to inform them they are hosting infringing material, and requesting it be removed from the website.
+One option available to rights holders is contacting the internet service provider (“ISP”) of the infringing website to inform them that they are hosting infringing material, and request that it be removed from the website.
 This usually results in a fast response from the ISP and a takedown of the entire website.
 However, operators of such websites tend to maintain a large number of similar websites, selling similar goods.

-Civil litigation is similar to the court process in Europe and the U.S. The parties submit their evidence and there is a trial.
+Civil litigation is similar to the court process in Europe and the U.S.: the parties submit their evidence and there is a trial.
 However, there is no disclosure procedure, which is usually where sales information and profits are disclosed to the claimant and used for the basis of calculating damages.
-China also operates on a civil law system rather than a common law system, meaning that judges rule based on statute and do not follow precedent.
-Civil litigation is also a time-consuming and expensive process.
-Fashion brands looking to litigate in China would need to consider the fees of lawyers in their home jurisdiction, fees for their Chinese lawyers and any related court fees, which are likely to run well into the thousands.
+And, not only is civil litigation in China time-consuming and expensive, but also China operates on a civil law system rather than a common law system, meaning that judges rule based on statute and do not follow precedent, making it difficult to determine how a court will rule in any given case.

-While many rights holders that go through this process might succeed in having infringing items removed from the infringing websites, damages awarded are statutory damages rather than damages calculated on actual harm.
-These amounts are notoriously small in China, so pursuing this option does not make financial sense for many companies.
-Brands can also seek an injunction to prevent the sale of the infringing item, but being granted an injunction to stop the sale of a particular item does not stop infringers from focusing on the same brand in subsequent seasons.
+While many rights holders that go through this process might succeed in having infringing items removed from the company’s website, damages awarded are statutory damages, as opposed to than damages calculated on actual harm.
+These amounts are notoriously small in China, so pursuing this option does not make sense for many companies financially.
+Brands can also seek an injunction to prevent the sale of the infringing item, but being granted an injunction to stop the sale of a particular item does not effectively deter infringers from focusing on the same brand in subsequent seasons.

 Thus, for many fashion brands, the cost involved with protecting their IP in China outweighs the reward.
 Commercially, many brands would rather focus their efforts on cleaning up websites such as Alibaba and Taobao, who are also more likely to comply to infringement notices.
 Sadly, until the Chinese legal system allows for easier enforcement of intellectual property rights, websites like Romwe will continue to shamelessly copy.